The most memorable Super Bowl Half-Time performances

 Superbowl is the annual championship game of the National Football League (the NFL), which has been played since 1967.
 Back in the 60s, 70s and 80s, the halftime entertainment was provided by marching bands, cheerleaders and theatrical troupes with names like “Up With People”.

-2023's halftime show will feature Rihanna: Super Bowl LVII will take place on Sunday 12th February and sees the Kansas City Chiefs and the Philadelphia Eagles.
+2025's halftime show will feature Kendrick Lamar.
+Super Bowl LIX will take place on Sunday 9th February and sees the Philadelphia Eagles vs the Kansas City Chiefs

 It all changed in 1991 when teenybop band New Kids On The Block performed at a show that was sponsored by the Walt Disney Company and Coca Cola.
 Two years later, Mr Jackson was the main attraction and TV viewing significantly increased.